-Insider tip: Take advantage of all the fun things to do and see at Navy Pier, including the Centennial Wheel and other amusement park rides at Pier Park, boat rides and cruises, an IMAX theatre, a mind-boggling maze, and more.
+Insider tip: Take advantage of all the fun things to do and see at Navy Pier, including the Centennial Wheel and other amusement park rides at Pier Park, boat rides and cruises, a mind-boggling maze, and more.

 The Museum of Science and Industry is the largest science museum in the Western Hemisphere, covering just about every scientific and industrial discipline you can think of in the most fun ways imaginable.
 Stand inside a tornado, climb into a real-life WWII submarine, explore a coal mine, get lost in a mirror maze, step aboard a Zephyr, marvel at model ships and railways, glimpse Planet Earth in real time, see the world’s largest pinball machine, watch science come to life on a five-story, wrap-around screen at the Giant Dome Theater, and more.